jundalisay/spblist/content/en/research/descartes/man/article-30.md

-### {{< s v="31" >}} The spirits which try to enter each of the tubes 2, 4, 6, and similar ones, not to come out indifferently from all points that are on the surface of gland H, but only from certain ones individually.
+### 31. The spirits which try to enter each of the tubes 2, 4, 6, and similar ones, not to come out indifferently from all points that are on the surface of gland H, but only from certain ones individually.

 For example, those which come out from point A, strive to enter tubes 4 and 6, and so on for the others.